ouspg/CyberSecurityTesting101/5.DataInputSecurity/README.md

 Input sanitisation can also fail, for example, if you do not process every dangerous character, or if there is a way to undo or bypass this process.

+## Input neutralisation

+Neutralisation is an abstract term for any technique that ensures that input (and output) conforms with expectations and is "safe." [^15]

 ## Identifying input-related threats

 Whenever the program receives data as input through some interface, *there is always a risk for a vulnerability.*